-The Remuneration Committee plans to meet at least twice in each year.
+The Remuneration Committee meets at least once each year.
 Its members are Mr Jim Mellon (Chairman) and Mr Andrew Cheatle.

 The company's policy is to remunerate senior executives fairly in such a manner as to facilitate the recruitment, retention and motivation of staff.
 The Remuneration Committee agrees with the Board, a framework for the remuneration of the chairman, the executive directors and the senior management of the company.